Debtwire Forum Asia Pacific 2024

 • What macro-economic shifts are influencing credit strategies?

-• How important is allocation to Asia Pacific credit in global investor portfolios?
+• How important are allocations to Asia Pacific credit in global investor portfolios?

 • Where are the current opportunities across geographies and sectors?